jzuern/jzuern.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
+title: Teaching
-description: Materials for courses you taught.
-Replace this text with your description.
+description: Supervised theses and taught courses.
 nav: true
 ---

-# Bachelor's / Master's theses
+# Master's and Bachelor's theses
 I have supervised a number of theses of very bright students:

 - Y. Satyawan: Semantic Segmentation of Curb and Curb Cuts in Street Imagery, 2019, Bachelor’s Thesis